-Jessa is a versatile singer, known for her heartfelt performances and wide range of singing styles, from musical theatre and classic pop to comedy and unaccompanied folk songs.
-A creative performer, Jessa’s one woman shows such as “Some enchanted Sondheim”, “‘Til the boys come home” and most recently “Songbirds” have delighted and moved audiences at venues such as The Joseph Rowntree Theatre(York), Helmsley Arts Centre, Castle Howard and The National Centre for Early Music, and Jessa is a regular guest singer with the award-winning Shepherd Group Brass Band, as featured on their most recent CD, “In Concert 2”.
+Jessa is a versatile singer, known for her heartfelt performances and wide range of singing styles, from musical theatre and classic pop to comedy, unaccompanied folk songs, and creative use of looping and layering.
+An emotive performer, Jessa’s one woman shows such as “Some enchanted Sondheim” and “Songbirds” (as well as her lockdown project with husband Mick Liversidge, “Fields and Lanes”) have delighted and moved audiences at venues such as The Joseph Rowntree Theatre(York), Helmsley Arts Centre, Castle Howard, The National Centre for Early Music and the atmospheric outdoor theatre “At The Mill”.

-As well as bespoke programmes to suit your event, the following shows are available to book for your venue.
+As well as bespoke programmes to suit your event, and a range of live performance sets, the following full shows are available to book for your venue.

 A wonderful journey of song, celebrating some of the most iconic female singers and songwriters of the 60s, 70s and 80s.
 From musical theatre legends Julie Andrews and Barbra Streisand and pop sensations Carole King, Karen Carpenter, Kate Bush and more, to the hilariously clever comedy of Victoria Wood, this programme has something for everyone.
 Every song delivered by Jessa in her trademark style :- heartfelt, pure vocals with emotional conviction and entertaining storytelling.